OpenStackSanDiego/magnum-container-cloud/README.md

 ## Scale Up

 We'll scale up the cluster to increate the computing power available to the cluster.
+We'll increase the cluster node count from 2 to 3.

+* Cluster->Kubernetes-Atomic-Prod->Update Cluster

+  __Size__
+  * Master Count: 1
+  * Node Count: 2 -> 3

+Submit

+Notice how the cluster has grown to include a new virtual machine as part of the cluster.
+Click through to the "Compute Instances" and the "Network Topology" to see the change.

+## Cluster Shutdown

+Go ahead and shutdown one of the clusters (Kubernetes-Atomic-Prod).
+Notice how the network, virtual machines, and security groups are deallocated.

 ## Startup a Docker Swarm Cluster